 Eriogonum wrightii var subscaposum

 Here's a large patch of Eriogonum wrightii var subscaposum on May 28th, 2017.
 It flowers in the late summer/autumn.
-This was up Wildhorse Meadows Road, where I hiked the first couple of miles looking for any sign of the spring-flying Apodemia dialeuca dialeucoides (I struck out - it seemed early in the mountains generally).
+This was up Wildhorse Meadows Road, where I hiked the first couple of miles looking for any sign of the spring-flying Apodemia virgulti dialeucoides (I struck out - it seemed early in the mountains generally).
 Ten years earlier, in September of 2007, I found the fall-flying mormo here.

 Eriogonum wrightii var subscaposum